Terumi/photogallery/README.md

 Photogallery
 ============
-This is a Laravel 4.1 gallery package using bootstrap3
+This is a Laravel 4.1 gallery package using bootstrap3 and

-installation
+Installation
 ------------
 1. add this to the providers array on your config/app.php:
 ``'Ffy\Photogallery\PhotogalleryServiceProvider'``